Azure/azure-sdk-for-python/sdk/monitor/microsoft-opentelemetry-exporter-azuremonitor/README.md

 ### Authenticate the client

 Interaction with Azure monitor exporter starts with an instance of the `AzureMonitorSpanExporter` class.
-You will need an **instrumentation_key** or a **connection_string** to instantiate the object.
+You will need a **connection_string** to instantiate the object.
-The priority of which value takes on the instrumentation key is:
-* Key from explicitly passed in connection string
-* Key from explicitly passed in instrumentation key
-* Key from connection string in environment variable
-* Key from instrumentation key in environment variable Please find the samples linked below for demonstration as to how to authenticate via either approach.
+Please find the samples linked below for demonstration as to how to authenticate using a connection string.

 #### [Create Exporter from connection string][sample_authenticate_client_connstr]